khadijatuzzehra/khadijatuzzehra/README.md

 <h4>Innovative problem solver and lifelong learner, continuously exploring new horizons and creating meaningful solutions through the power of code.</h4>

-- :telescope: Working as React Native Developer
+- :telescope: Working as Mobile Application Developer
-- 🌱 Learning MERN stack
+- 👨🏽‍💻 Full Stack Mobile Developer proficient in MERN -🌱 Continuously advancing skills in the dynamic realm of full stack development
 - ⚡Fun Fact: Ctrl + C and Ctrl + V are my favorite dance moves on the keyboard!

 <h3>How to reach me</h2>